Logging on to the Symantec Endpoint Protection Manager console

 You can log on to the Symantec Endpoint Protection Manager console after you install Symantec Endpoint Protection Manager.
 You can log on to the console in either of two ways:

-Locally, from the computer on which the management server is installed.
+Locally, from the computer on which you installed the management server.

 When you log on remotely, you can perform the same tasks as administrators who log on locally.
 What you can view and do from the console depends on the type of administrator you are.
 Most administrators in smaller organizations log on as a system administrator.